JeyDotC/articles/EXPRESS WITH SEQUELIZE.md

 }
 ```

-Note that there is no sequelize model initialization, you just give the data necesary to initialize
+Note that there is no sequelize model initialization, you just give the data necessary to initialize
 the model.
 That `orm` object is indeed our singleton and, in this case, just returns the `Sequelize`
 constructor which is needed for several things like setting the model's field types.